FuelLabs/sway/docs/src/basics/variables.md

 # Variables

 Variables in Sway are _immutable by default_.
 This means that, by default, once a variable is declared, its value cannot change.
-This is one of how Sway encourages safe programming, and many modern languages have this same default.
+This is one of the ways how Sway encourages safe programming, and many modern languages have this same default.
 Let's take a look at variables in detail.

 ## Declaring a Variable